 - 1. To restore the backup FortiVoice Gateway configuration from your local PC, go to System > Maintenance > Configuration > Restore Configuration. - 2.
-For more details, see Restoring the configuration on page 62.
+Click Browse to locate and select the configuration file that you want to restore. - 3.
+Click Open. - 4.
+To confirm, click Yes.